ecovisum/ecovisum-site/content/page_01.md

 ## Making sense of energy data

-Our data analysis service processes your data to output just the technical information you need, summarised in various forms:
+Our data analysis service processes your data to output just the technical information you need, summarised as:

 - at-a-glance hourly monitoring
 - in-depth graphs to identify anomalies